telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 ![Preview Inspector rendering image](../images/livetraffic/inspectors/inspectors-image.png)

 If the content is in HTML format, then the **Preview** inspector allows you to view responses in a web browser control, which provides a quick preview of how a given response may appear in a browser.
-The web browser control is configured to prevent additional downloads when rendering the response (to avoid flooding the sessions grid), which means that most images and styles will not be displayed.
+The web browser control is configured to prevent additional downloads when rendering the response (to avoid flooding the Live Traffic grid), which means that most images and styles will not be displayed.
 Additionally, scripting and navigating are blocked and provide a read-only preview.

 ![Preview Inspector rendering HTML content](../images/livetraffic/inspectors/inspectors-web.png)